 The idea is to make them genuinely aware of different emotions in themselves and others without creating a need to please people at the expense of their own needs or making their self-worth depend on keeping people around them happy.

-Introduce and practice coping mechanisms and mindfulness.
-This can be breathing exercises, yoga, going to a quiet area or sensory activities.
+This can be as simple as taking deep breaths, doing yoga, or going to a quiet area or sensory activities.

-Similarly, you can make a quiet area where your child can go for some space if they need.
-This is NOT a time out area, but rather a place they are free to come and go, that is relaxing, and a safe space if they’re feeling overwhelmed.
+Similarly, you can make a quiet area where your child can go for some space if they need it.
+This is NOT a time-out area, but rather a place they are free to come and go, that is relaxing, and a safe space if they’re feeling overwhelmed.

 In one of my classrooms, we named it a “Relaxation Station,” which made it fun and attractive for kids to want to go to.
 Here are some tips to having a great Relaxation Station of your own: